Frequently asked questions

 We will follow government guidance to give you a safe and comfortable home.
 This includes regular and thorough cleaning of communal areas, cleaning and inspecting your room before you arrive, hand sanitiser stations, clear signage and one-way systems where appropriate.
-Communal spaces will be arranged where possible to ensure social distancing can be managed.
 Safe systems will be in place including protective screens, PPE for staff, and alterations to parcel delivery, maintenance requests and laundry facilities, as well as dedicated support and services to help you self-isolate if you become unwell.
 More information regarding Covid safe measures can be found on our keeping safe on campus pages.

 We will be following our usual allocation criteria.
 Allocations will be based on date of application, course offer status, demand, availability, preferences and requirements.
 Each cluster flat will be considered a household.
 If accommodation is in a different format to cluster flats, the household will be determined by the areas and facilities shared by students.

 Please identify any particular requirements, including if you have previously been shielding on the online application form.